Spreckels, California

 Spreckels is an unincorporated community and census-designated place (CDP) in the Salinas Valley of Monterey County, California, United States.
 Spreckels is located 3 mi south of Salinas, at an elevation of 62 ft.
 Its population was 692 at the 2020 census.

 Spreckels is one of the best-preserved company towns in the United States.
 It was built to house workers for the Spreckels Sugar Company plant, which operated there from 1899 until 1982, named after its founder "Sugar King" Claus Spreckels.
 When it opened, the Spreckels plant was the world's largest sugar beet factory, each day consuming 13000000 usgal of water—with much of it pumped from wells—to process 3000 ST of beets.

 Spreckels is associated with the writer John Steinbeck, who lived and worked there for a time, and used it as a setting in his novel Tortilla Flat.
 Spreckels was used as a location for the 1955 Steinbeck movie East of Eden.

 History

 The Spreckels post office opened in 1898.
 The name honors Claus Spreckels, who built a sugar mill at the site.
+The company began to relinquish control of the town when they started selling homes in the community to the public in about 1925.